samiralam/rules-compendium/docs/phb/3-character-classes/barbarian.md

 As a Bonus Action, you unleash a battle cry infused with divine energy.
 Up to ten other creatures of your choice within 60 feet of you gain [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on attack rolls and saving throws until the start of your next turn.

-Once you use this feature, you can’t use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a use of your Rage (no action required) to restore your use of it.
+Once you use this feature, you can't use it again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a use of your Rage (no action required) to restore your use of it.

 #### Level 14: Rage of the Gods

 When you activate your Rage, you can assume the form of a divine warrior.
 This form lasts for 1 minute or until you drop to 0 Hit Points.
-Once you use this feature, you can’t do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).
+Once you use this feature, you can't do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 While in this form, you gain the benefits below.